tkataras/Automatic-Cell-Counting-with-TWS/README.md

 Next, ensure you have downloaded the software located in the [Prerequisites](#prerequisites) section.

-Finally, you will have to manually copy and paste certain files into the __Plugins__ folder of your Fiji instalation of Imagej.
+Finally, you will have to manually copy and paste certain files into the __Plugins__ folder of your Fiji instalation of ImageJ.

 Find where you downloaded Fiji in your file directory.
 Next, navigate to [scripts_for_auto_cell_count](scripts_for_auto_cell_count) then copy and paste the following files into your __Fiji.app/plugins__ directory.
 This is so you can run the program from ImageJ using the graphical user interface and macro menu.
 ```